Build / Proof of Work

 Notes

-Mid-research on AI adoption in CRE at CBRE.
+Mid-research on AI adoption in CRE at Halford Group.
 Asked to send follow-up research questions.
 Expressed genuine interest in Claude workflow content.

 Follow-up